roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 ## Problem

 At my current job we use [Vault](https://www.vaultproject.io/) to issue temporary access credentials to our GCP projects.
-GCP has a limit of ten access keys per service account.
+GCP has a limit of ten access keys per Service Account.

 We attempt to keep a sanitised environment by revoking keys after use, having short key TTLs, and by trapping process failures so we can perform key-revokes, however, there are still instances where keys can fail to be removed and so we end up with stale keys.